 - Trips and Excursions: Off-campus trips throughout Boston and greater New England

 - Arts & Culture: Museums and performing arts.
-Examples: Museum of Fine Arts, Isabella Stewart Gardner Museum, Cirque du Soleil, Broadway in Boston shows.
+Examples: Museum of Fine Arts, Isabella Stewart Gardner Museum, Broadway in Boston shows.

 - Population Destinations: Beach towns, hiking trails, festivals.
-Examples: Martha’s Vineyard, Newport, Provincetown, Middlesex Fells hiking, Harborfest.
+Examples: Martha’s Vineyard, Newport, Provincetown, Blue Hills hiking.

-- Recreation: Amusement parks, sporting events, etc. Examples: Canobie Lake, Red Sox games, laser tag.
+- Recreation: Amusement parks, sporting events, etc. Examples: Canobie Lake, Red Sox games.

-- Recreation / Education: Guided tours, aquarium, etc. Examples: duck tour, whale watch, Arnold Arboretum, guided walking tours of Boston, Museum of Science, New England Aquarium.
+- Recreation/Education: Guided tours, aquarium, etc. Examples: Duck Tour, whale watch, Arnold Arboretum, walking tours of Boston, Museum of Science, New England Aquarium.